ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

     │   └── raw            <- The original, immutable data dump.
     │
     │
-    ├── eda_notebooks      <- Jupyter notebooks that have data explorations.
+    ├── eda_notebooks      <- Jupyter notebooks that serve as scratchpads.
 These files were not created with external viewers in mind.
     |                         You can explore them if you wish.
 However, a good viewing experience is not promised.
     |
     |── media              <- Contains internally generated figures and external photos.
 Internally generated figures come with a license.
     |    ├── external_media <- Images and media downloaded from third party resources.
 A .txt file of references and attribution is included.
-    │    ├── figures        <- Data visualizations generated through scripts
+    │    ├── figures        <- Data visualizations generated through scripts.
     |
     |
     ├── references         <- Data dictionaries, manuals, and all other explanatory material.